top of page

 • Review of family history, medical history, smoking history, allergies, symptoms, and triggers (things that bother your breathing).

-• Education about your condition including recognize symptoms and how to respond to worsening symptoms
+• Education on chronic lung conditions including recognizing symptoms and how to respond to worsening symptoms

-• Support for quitting smoking - Smoking Cessation (STOP) Program
+• Tools and support to quit smoking - Smoking Cessation (STOP) Program

 • Medication / Inhaler Review and Education